jambolo/NameGenerator/README.md

 # NameGenerator

 NameGenerator is a C++ application that generates random names using statistical analysis of name distributions.
 It leverages the
 RandomWordGenerator library to produce realistic-sounding names based on input frequency data.
-A unigram markov chain is used, and to be honest, the results are poor.
+A markov-like chain is used.

 ## Features

 - Generates male, female, and last names using customizable name distribution files.
-- Uses Markov chain analysis for realistic name generation.
+- Uses Markov-like chain analysis for realistic name generation.
 - Command-line interface with name length constraints.
 - Supports minimum and maximum length constraints for generated names.
 - Outputs 10 male and 10 female full names (first + last) per run.